2784 Governor General's Foot Guards Army Cadets: Background

+Optional Activities

+In addition to mandatory Wednesday night training, 2784 supports several optional teams as extracurricular activities.
+Among these are a marksmanship team, which competes using the Daisy 853c air rifle, as well as a biathlon team.
+The corps also retains a unit pipes & drums band.

 Summer Camps

 The cadet corps provides free summer camp course for cadets who wish to receive training during the summer.
 The General Training Course only applies to cadets who have completed their first training year, and includes activities such as a field exercise, team-building, air-rifle range, adventure training, and recreational sports.
 The corps also provides a ceremonial training course for those who wish to learn basic drill requirements and the fundamentals of Canadian marching drill.
 The two course are two and three weeks long respectively.

 Regimental Distinctions

 As an affiliate unit to a regiment of guards, 2784 are entitled to certain regimental distinctions such as uniform accessories and rank names.

 Ranks

 Guardsman

 Upon completing five months of service with the Army Cadet Program, cadets receive the rank of Guardsman (Gdsm).
 It is equivalent to the rank of Lance Corporal in the wider RCAC, Leading Air Cadet in the Royal Canadian Air Cadets, or Able Cadet in the Royal Canadian Sea Cadets.